-NEW ANNOUNCMENT: Special Enrollment Allowed for Group Policies
+NEW ANNOUNCEMENT: Special Enrollment Allowed for Group Policies

 Effective immediately, to support our community in response to COVID-19, most insurance companies are offering Open Enrollment for all commercial groups of all funding arrangement types.